vicky4sure/LITA_project/README.md

 Exploratory data analysis

 ### Project overview
-This data analysis project aims to generate insight into sales by analysing performance of teh Ecommerce project over the past year.By
+This data analysis project aims to generate insight into sales performance of the E commerce project over the past year.
+By analysing the various parameters in teh data received we seek to gather enough insight to make reasonable decisions which then enable us to tell compelling stories around our data from the insights gotten and